jackieluc/lighthouselabs-coding-challenge/2019/README.md

 Create a new function called `sendBroadcast()`.
 In this function you'll need to write a loop to call the newly-enabled `broadcast()` function 100 times - you want to make sure Earth gets the message!
 Don't worry what `broadcast()` does; it's built into the ship's computer.

 When you're ready to send your broadcast out, be sure to call your `sendBroadcast()` function

+## Challenge #19

+Wait a second!
+It looks like your message isn't making it all the way to Earth.
+Another look at the radio manual and you realize you must configure the radio before sending your broadcast.
+Write and call a function called `configureBroadcast()` which will get the broadcast to Earth.

+Your function will need to follow a precise order:

+- set the frequency on the radio
+- set the antenna to active
+- send your announcement

+You've already written all the code to complete this challenge with a few minor tweaks you'll be phoning home in no time.
+Unfortunately this requires manual configuration, so you'll need to call your `configureBroadcast()` function to kick things off

+PS.
+Remember to disable your previous frequency, antenna and announcement function calls as they were out of order!